Yubikey

 Important

-DO NOT PROCEED until you have registered your NOAA issued YubiKey at https://accounts.noaa.gov
+DO NOT PROCEED until you have registered your NOAA issued Yubikey at https://accounts.noaa.gov.

-Download and install the YubiKey Manager
+Download and install the Yubico Authenticator.

 Note

-If you are working on a Government Provided System (Government Furnished Equipment (GFE)) you will need to request a software installation from your local I/T office.
+If you are working on a Government Provided System (Government Furnished Equipment (GFE)), you will need to request a software installation from your local I/T office.
 You may find it simpler and easier to use a personal computer for the following steps.

 Note

-Configure Yubico OTP credential
+Configure Yubico OTP credential:

 Under Yubico OTP, check and set the following: